Duet3D/wiki-content/User_manual/Connecting_hardware/Fans_connecting.md

 ```

 After this whenever tool 0 is selected, sending M106 Snnn will control fan 0.
 With tool 1, fan 1 and tool 2 fan 2.

+Note that you do not need to, and should not, map thermostatic fans to tools.

 For more examples see the [tool definition section](/User_manual/Machine_configuration/Configuration_cartesian#tool-definition-section) of the config.g file.